cartercompbio/NeoPrecis/README.md

 **Notes**
 - Normalized percentile (between 0 to 1) within the melanoma and NSCLC cohorts are provided to contextualize the metric values and enhance interpretability.

+## Analyses for the Manuscript
+The analyses for the manuscript are detailed in the `manuscript` directory.
+Please refer to its contents for reproducing the results presented in our manuscript.

 ## Reference
 - netMHCpan-4.1: Reynisson, B., Alvarez, B., Paul, S., Peters, B. & Nielsen, M. NetMHCpan-4.1 and NetMHCIIpan-4.0: improved predictions of MHC antigen presentation by concurrent motif deconvolution and integration of MS MHC eluted ligand data.
 Nucleic Acids Res.
 48, 449–454 (2020).